 The painting was in the collection of Giuseppe Cesari, Caravaggio’s early employer.
-Later, the Sick Bacchus was purchased by Cardinal-Nephew Scipione Borghese in 1607, together with the Boy Peeling Fruit and Boy with a Basket of Fruit
+Later, the Sick Bacchus was purchased by Cardinal-Nephew Scipione Borghese in 1607, together with the Boy Peeling Fruit and Boy with a Basket of Fruit.

-It is difficult to combine the traditional designation of Bacchus with the fact that the young man wears a wreath of ivy: ivy was certainly a sacred plant for Bacchus, but his own wreath usually consists of grape leaves or vine leaves interlaced with ivy.
-Indeed, it is possible that early attempts to catalog an image as “Satyr,” for example, in the Borghese inventory of 1790, were not so mistaken, since a wreath of ivy was one of the attributes of these bachic followers.
+It is challenging to combine the traditional designation of Bacchus with the fact that the young man wears a wreath of ivy: ivy was certainly a sacred plant for Bacchus, but his wreath usually consists of grape leaves or vine leaves interlaced with ivy.
+Indeed, it is possible that early attempts to catalog an image as “Satyr,” for example, in the Borghese inventory of 1790, were not so mistaken since a wreath of ivy was one of the attributes of these bacchic followers.
 This may also explain the particular coloring of the figure, which Roberto Longhi suggested is a sign of illness, claiming that the picture was a self-portrait painted by Caravaggio when he was recovering from a hypothetical attack of malaria, as mentioned above.

-According to the story of Mancini, Caravaggio was the victim of a horse-kick.
-Since the work was probably created when Caravaggio was working in the Studio d’Arpino, in the painting you can see a reference to the elegant poet, described in Alciati’s popular Emblematfi as a pale youth decorated with ivy.
+According to the story of Mancini, Caravaggio was the victim of a horse kick.
+Since the work was probably created when Caravaggio was working in the Studio d’Arpino, in the painting, you can see a reference to the elegant poet, described in Alciati’s popular Emblematfi as a pale youth decorated with ivy.